Warmer. Burning. Epidemic-challenged. Expensive. The California Dream has become the California Compromise.

 Since the pandemic began, he also has been helping people move to less-populated areas within the state such as Placerville or Lake Tahoe.
 But that trend could reverse quickly because of the record wildfire season, which has been burning around those regions.

 “For a lot of people, [California’s] losing its luster,” Fuller said.
-“For the average person who maybe came out here for the weather, I think they’re saying the trade off is just not worth it any longer.”
+“For the average person who maybe came out here for the weather, I think they’re saying the trade-off is just not worth it any longer.”

 It has been hard to locate a place on the map, outside the city centers, where a fire has not cropped up in the past month.
-Some are burning deep in wilderness, a possible long-term benefit for the health of the forests struggling now for the same scant water supply, and others along costal stretches that have never seen fire in modern history.
+Some are burning deep in wilderness, a possible long-term benefit for the health of the forests now struggling for the same scant water supply, and others along coastal stretches that have never seen fire in modern history.

 Others are haunting the dry foothills where fire — and death — have been commonplace in recent years.